Shopify products missing in Google audit

 Sample findings from a Shopify store audit

-The paid report should make the problem concrete enough for a founder, marketer, or developer to fix without guessing which Shopify template or app caused the issue.
+The reviewed snapshot and focused audit should make the problem concrete enough for a founder, marketer, or developer to fix without guessing which Shopify template or app caused the issue.

 Collection pages are indexable but thin